Civic Guidance

 Federal Parliament

 Canberra (in the Australian Capital Territory) is the site of our Federal Parliament.
-Parliament is divided into two separate chambers or 'houses'.
+Parliament is divided into two separate chambers.
 They are the House Of Representatives (lower house) and the Senate (upper house).
+Ministers can be drawn from either chamber.

 Federal Elections

 Federal elections happen approximately once every three years.
-They are run by the politically non-aligned Australian Electoral Commission who ensures voters a secret ballot.
-All 151 MPs are elected to three year terms but it is more complicated for the Senate.
-Senators for the six states are elected to fixed six year terms and half of them are elected at each three year election.
-These longer overlapping terms are supposed to give Senators more experience and hamper rapid change to the composition of Parliament.
+They are run by the politically non-aligned Australian Electoral Commission which ensures voters a secret ballot.
+All 151 MPs are elected to three year terms but for the Senate it is more complex.
+Senators for the six states are elected to fixed six year terms and half of them are elected at each election.
+These longer overlapping terms are supposed to give senators more experience and hamper rapid change to the composition of parliament.

 Earth (40%) Water (30%) Air (20%) Fire (10%)